professornaite/professornaite/README.md

 - I am also the Assistant Graduate Director of the [MS in Applied Data Science and Analytics](https://provost.howard.edu/datascience) program.

-- I direct the Quantitative Histories Workshop - an curriculum and software development collective.
+- I direct the Quantitative Histories Workshop - a curriculum and software development collective.

 - My [research](https://profiles.howard.edu/nathan-alexander) considers the intersections of quantification, political theory & education, and computation.